Zhong-Lab-UCSD/iMARGI-Docker/docs/source/installation.md

 ## Docker Container Usage Instructions

-An iMARGI Docker image is available in [Docker-Hub](https://hub.docker.com/r/zhonglab/imargi).
+An iMARGI Docker image is available in [Docker-Hub](https://hub.docker.com/r/zhonglab/imargi), and its source files are hosted in [iMARGI-Docker GitHub repo](https://github.com/Zhong-Lab-UCSD/iMARGI-Docker).
 It's much easier to apply the iMARGI pipeline using the docker container than installing and configuring all the required tools.

-Docker Community Edition or Enterprise Edition is required to be installed and configured on the Linux server (root authority is required for installing Docker CE).
+Docker Community Edition or Enterprise Edition is required to be installed and configured on the machine (root authority is required for installing Docker CE).
 [Here is the guides of installing Docker CE on Ubuntu](https://docs.docker.com/install/linux/docker-ce/ubuntu/).